han-dle/pd-korean-noun-list-for-wordles/README.md

 Disclaimers:

 - The length of word is up to 3 letters. (e.g. "가나다")
-- This list does not guarantee that words are listed in the dictionary.
+- The list does not guarantee that words are listed in the dictionary.
 - The list has duplicate values.
+- The list is not sorted lexicographically.

 ## Install